 A vehicle is interpreted to mean any mode of transportation.

-1. Present a valid driver’s license and a Louisiana College identification card.
+1. Present a valid driver’s license and a Louisiana Christian University identification card.

 2. Present valid registration certificate for the vehicle, or a temporary license plate with vehicle identification number, or a valid bill of sale with vehicle identification number.